mplewis/whyvote.us/src/components/faq/faq.md

 ## What can I do to change this?

-**Call, fax, and write your state representatives.** Reaching out directly to your reps is one of the most effective ways to make your opinion heard in Washington.
+**Call, fax, and write your state representatives.** Tell them the Electoral College sucks and you want direct representation.
+Tell them you want them to support the [National Popular Vote law](http://www.nationalpopularvote.com/status) – 11 states already have.

 **Text RESIST to 50409** or [message Resistbot on Messenger](http://m.me/resistbot/) and you can mail letters to Congress from the comfort of your phone.
 It's free and extremely easy.